mantidproject/mantid/docs/source/algorithms/SaveDiffFittingAscii-v1.rst

 Description
 -----------

-Saves a TableWorkspace containing Diffraction Fitting results in to an ASCII file in TBL format.
+Saves a TableWorkspace containing Diffraction Fitting results as an ASCII file.
-All of the columns must be typed as 'double' in order to successfully save it as a ASCII file.
+All of the columns must be typed as 'double' in order to successfully save it as an ASCII file.
 A GroupWorkspace of TableWorkspace can also be saved where the run number and bank is provided manually as a list in the correct order.